-- should automatically detect the signal and display the active TidbiT. - 3) Note the amount of used memory and battery level. - 4) Select "Readout" under the Actions menu.
-The file will begin to download and can be found in the Data Files tab afterward.
-Open the data file and review the data for anomalous behavior like spikes or erratic recordings. - 5) Compare the last reading with the YSI result.
+- anomalous behavior like spikes or erratic recordings. - 5) Compare the last reading with the YSI result.
 Temperature values should be within 0.5°C of each other if they are taken at the same time. - 6) Put the logger back into the water or cut it from the anchor if it needs to be removed.
 Note any significant changes in the site since the last visit. - a.
 If you are ending a deployment, select "Stop Logging" to end the current program.
 Data can still be downloaded after it is ended. - 7) Back at the office, use the HOBOmobile app to export the downloaded graph to an .XLSX file.
-The file should be added to the appropriate site folder under N:\Monitoring\vmp\VMP Data\Temperature (TIDBIT).
+The file should be added to the appropriate site folder under DATA-Documents\Monitoring\vmp\VMP Data\Temperature (TIDBIT).
 Different mobile devices will have different methods to upload the data file one reliable method is to send the Excel file in an email to your MBNEP account. - a.
 Update the "Deployment Record Database.xlsx" file with YSI and TIDBIT temperature readings and note if you have completed a deployment, specifying the TidbiT's new location in the VMP room or wherever it is stored. - 8) Review the file again in Excel using a graph.
 Flag data points that may have resulted from exposing the logger to the air during a download or before/after deployment.